 That’s actually making the profession a bit more attractive as it focuses more on problem-solving.
-The Bureau of Labor Statistics projects that the number of financial advisors will grow by 30 percent in the period from 2014 to 2024.
+The Bureau of Labor Statistics projects that the number of insurance financial professionals will grow by 10 percent in the period from 2018 to 2028.
 That’s a much faster rate than the average for other professional occupations.

 “As the population ages and life expectancies rise, demand for financial planning services should increase,” BLS remarked in its analysis.

 Problem-solving and helping people.
 Sounds pretty good – and a far cry from Ned Ryerson.